Log In

 What does Bench Press work?

 The main muscles involved in the bench press are, first and foremost, the pectoralis major of the chest.
-Secondary muscles involved are the deltoids (front and middle delts) and triceps.
+The secondary muscles involved are the deltoids (front and middle delts) and triceps.
 Doing the barbell bench press on a regular basis will both strengthen and add size to all three of these muscle groups.

 With the bench press, different phases of the movement target the aforementioned muscles differently.
 In roughly the bottom-third of the movement (from touching your chest to about 1/3 of the way up), you're getting maximum involvement from the pecs.
 In the second third of the movement, the shoulders are more heavily involved.
 And then, in the very top third, particularly when you're locking out your elbows, the triceps take over.

-As you'll see below in the 5 Points of Contact section, however, there are a number of other muscle involved in pressing a bar off your chest – even the lower body!
-I wouldn't go so far as to say that the bench press is a full body exercise (as I might say for the squat and deadlift), but it certainly brings in more muscles than just the chest, shoulders, and triceps.
+As you'll see below in the 5 Points of Contact section, however, there are a number of other muscles involved in pressing a bar off your chest – even the lower body!
+I wouldn't go so far as to say that the bench press is a full-body exercise (as I might say for the squat and deadlift), but it certainly brings in more muscles than just the chest, shoulders, and triceps.
 Aside from the legs pressing off the floor in a powerlifting-style bench press, the muscles of the core are engaged when benching, and the back muscles play a major role in stabilizing the torso.

 How to Properly Bench Press – 5 Points of Contact